-What is a discrete semiconductor?
 A discrete semiconductor is a material/device that has an electrical conductance between an insulator and a conductor.
-A semiconductor can conduct electricity but only partially.
-This fundamental characteristic provides a foundation for modern electronic devices.
-In 1901, Jagadish Chandra Bose invented what he called "cat whiskers," a point-contact semiconductor rectifier used for detecting radio waves.
+A discrete semiconductor can conduct electricity but only partially.
+This component is the foundation for many modern electronic devices.
+In 1901, Jagadish Chandra Bose invented what he called "cat whiskers", a point-contact semiconductor rectifier used for detecting radio waves.